 Operational impacts would be similar to those described in the Yellow Corridor Alternative southern hub to Eloy analysis.
-Baseline noise levels, particularly in areas along Sky Harbor flight paths, should be considered when assessing noise impacts to parks along the Salt River in Mesa and Tempe.

 Construction impacts would be similar to those described in the Yellow Corridor Alternative southern hub to Eloy analysis.

 Physical, operational, and construction impacts in this segment of the Orange Corridor Alternative would be the same as those described in the Yellow Corridor Alternative southern hub to Eloy analysis.